-For nearly 30 years, The Alternative Board has worked with thousands of forward-thinking owners and helped them grow their businesses, increase profitability and improve their lives.
-They participate in monthly boards and one-to-one sessions and take advantage of TAB’s great business tools and services.
+For nearly 30 years, The Alternative Board has worked with thousands of business owners looking to grow their business, increase profitability and improve their lives.
+They participate in monthly advisory boards and one-to-one business coaching sessions and take advantage of TAB’s great business tools and services.

 TAB has worked with businesses across a broad number of business sectors, including retail, marketing, manufacturing and accountancy and training companies.

-It is a common misnomer that business growth can be simply defined by successful sales and a company’s bottom line.
+It is a common misnomer that business growth is simply defined by successful sales and a company’s bottom line.
 There is so much more to it than that.
 Indeed, the beauty of growth can often be in the eye of the beholder.

 Of course, sales and profitability can be crucial but so can customer and employee retention and even staff happiness.
 Growth can be both professional and personal, and on different levels.
-For me, the lead indicators of a successful business are the influences on how growth is achieved rather than the final result.
-It should be about doing the right things and developing indicators which reflect the outcome a business owner’s desires.
+For me, the lead indicators of a successful business are the influences on how growth is being achieved rather than the final result.
+It should be about doing the right things and developing indicators which reflect the outcome a business owner’s desires or their personal vision.

-Ultimately, whatever the avenue, if you can’t measure it, you can’t improve it and, therefore, growth will be stymied.
+Ultimately, whatever the avenue, if you can’t measure it, you can’t improve it.
+Therefore, growth will be stymied.

 At its zenith, growth is achieved by every aspect of a business performing as best it can.
 To achieve this, it is imperative to have a strategic plan, driven by a company vision which is ideally run in parallel with the business owner’s personal ambitions.